RGarrett93/hassio-mqtt-honeypot/README.md

 Many thanks to [Tom Van Dyck](https://github.com/tomvd)

-This is based on honeypot trick found here to find TLS MQTT username and password for the Ecoflow Powerstream:
+This is based on honeypot trick found here to find TLS MQTT username and password for the EcoFlow Powerstream:

 https://github.com/tomvd/local-powerstream